 OPTION: Increasing and Decreasing

-If you want to crochet items that aren't just square or rectangular then you are probably going to need to increase and decrease.
+If you want to crochet items that aren't just square or rectangular then you are probably going to need to increase and decrease your stitches.

 When you increase double crochet, you simply crochet two double crochet stitches into one stitch from the row below it.